Cheng0315/Cheng0315.github.io/_posts/2018-12-16-cool_things_about_object-oriented_programming.markdown

 permalink:  cool_things_about_object-oriented_programming
 ---

-Encapsulation
+Object-oriented programming is based on four important fundamentals: Encapsulation, Inheritance, Abstraction, and Polymorphism

-Encapsulation allows developers to group related variables and methods together into a unit known as a class.
-This  it reduce code complexity and increase code reusability.
+Encapsulation is  the bundling of related variables and methods together into a unit known as a class.
+This bundling reduce code complexity and increase code reusability.

-Inheritance

-This concept allows developers to create an object based on another object.
-This helps developers eliminates redundant codes.
+Inheritance is the concept allowing developers to create an object based on another object.
+This eliminates the use of redundant codes.

-Abstraction

-Abstraction is the process of hiding information/data/methods/properties/etc and only showing the necessary ones for the task at hand.
-It makes the object's interface simpler and easier to understand.
+Abstraction is the process of hiding information/data/methods/properties/etc and only showing the necessary data for the task at hand.
+Abstraction make the object's interface simpler and easier to understand.

-Polymorphism

-It is the ability to process different objects with the same interface.
-It helps developers get rid of long if/else, case, and switch statement.
+Polymorphism is the ability to process different objects/data with the same interface.
+This help developers get rid of long if/else, case, and switch statement.